Progressive Confucianism: Rule of law

 Similar to Zhang Shizhao and Mou Zongsan, Angle is also concerned that politics will be “swallowed” by morality.
 In the classical Confucian society of China, an over-emphasis on morality resulted in absolute moral authority, which gave rise to the oppression that prevented people from cultivating their own moral values.
 In order for individuals to fully live by Confucian virtues, some objective, public structures (like laws) are needed.

 Angle adopts the term self-restriction to draw a connection between morality and the rule of law.
 Joseph Chan, a professor of political philosophy at Princeton University explains the idea of self-restriction: "In the sphere of politics, rather than acting according to one’s ethical reasoning and judgment, one 'is bound by laws and works within political processes.'”
 Thus, Progressive Confucianism takes on the view that "Confucians must be open to, even as their virtues should seek to moderate, the contestation accompanying the world of 'politicians and lawyers.'"

-Sor-hoon Tan, Professor of Philosophy at National University of Singapore points out that Confucian ritual (Chinese: 礼) works together with the rule of law and plays a unique role in shaping a harmonious community.
+Sor-hoon Tan, Professor of Philosophy at Singapore Management University points out that Confucian ritual (Chinese: 礼) works together with the rule of law and plays a unique role in shaping a harmonious community.
 Tan notes that "litigation inclines people toward selfishness by requiring them to think in terms of themselves as being opposed to others, thus undermining trust and reducing the chances of harmonious association thereafter."
 Contrary to laws using "coercive sanctions and punishments," Confucian ritual "operates through transformative influence."
 In order to achieve the harmonious state desired by Confucianism, the external rule of law and the internal regulation of rituals need to form an organic whole in guiding people's behaviors.